hphelion/docs.hpcloud.com/apispecs/cdn/hp-cloud-cdn-api.md

 ### 3.1 Accounts

 There is a one-to-one relationship between an account and the _tenant_.
 In fact, for most users, the HP Cloud CDN service account and tenant _Id_ are the same.
-There is a one-to-one correspondance between the HP Cloud CDN and Object Storage service accounts.
+There is a one-to-one correspondence between the HP Cloud CDN and Object Storage service accounts.
 The HP Cloud CDN service endpoint in the [Service Catalog] contains the *account* in the URL.

 ### 3.2 Regions and Availability Zones